LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 It is basically a function that strictly takes what it is given and will give the same result each time when given identical arguments.
 This can be aided with the use of const and enums to declare that this is something that won't be modified.
 Const especially should be used on reference types whenever possible.
-This wikipedia article explains a little more [Pure Functions Wikipedia](https://en.wikipedia.org/wiki/Pure_function)
+This Wikipedia article explains a little more [Pure Functions Wikipedia](https://en.wikipedia.org/wiki/Pure_function)

 ### 7. Check all return values of non-void functions and validate passed in parameters